How Does Facebook Order Your Friends List

 It is not uncommon that two or three out of nine of your top friends are all your recent friends.
 The Facebook algorithm looks to push the most recent activity on top.

 If your friends are often logged in on Facebook and interact with different pages and profiles, they can move up on your list.
-The logic is that the people who are more often on Facebook will be those who you will spend most of your online time with.
-If a person hasn’t been active for months, Facebook will not prioritize them.
+The logic is that the people who are more often on Facebook will be those who you will spend most of your time online with.
+If a person hasn’t been active for months, Facebook doesn’t consider them relevant.

 What About Friends in Chat?